 “…Animals demonstrate intelligence, communication, personalities, emotions, sensory abilities and other features… When humans experience such complexities beyond our own species, paradoxically such experiences push humans to become as fully human as we can be (Waldau, 2010, p.
 52)…”

 There is so much more research to be done on how various animals perceive the world, however, anthrozoologists must be cautious when looking at the realities of nonhuman animals through the human lens.
 It’s easy to make inferences based on observations or even scientific data, but if we are to be honest about the realities of nonhuman animals, we must accept that we will never fully understand them.
-Nonetheless, attempting to expand our comprehension of nonhuman animals is critical to anthrozoology.
+Nonetheless, attempting to expand our comprehension of nonhuman animals is critical to this discipline.

 Anthrozoologists are not limited in their areas of study.
 They must study not only companion animals but also wildlife, zoo animals and farmed animals.
 There is an endless amount of knowledge to be gained when examining the relationships between humans and these various groups of nonhuman animals.
 Some important questions being asked about these relationships include the following: Is there a “human-animal bond”?
 Do nonhuman animals have emotional lives?
 Is it ethical to consume nonhuman animals, to keep them in zoos or even to keep them as pets?

 Anthrozoologists should be committed to performing research, observing and interacting with nonhuman animals in an effort to better comprehend their realities, to interpret our relationship with them, and ultimately to better answer these pressing questions and more.